 If your head's spinning by now, stop, get up, and go to the kitchen and cook up this kootu-- that's all you really need to do anyway, right?
 If you want to stick with tradition you should make this kootu with brinjal or eggplant, like I did, or with chow chow (available here in the United States as chayote squash).
 Or you can experiment with another veggie, although here's a little tip: you really don't want to stray from the deliciousness that eggplant brings to this dish.

 TGIF, everyone, and hope you have a lovely weekend!

-- 2 tbsp freshly grated coconut, you can use frozen, but thaw before use
+- 2 tablespoon freshly grated coconut, you can use frozen, but thaw before use

 - A generous pinch of asafetida or hing

-- 1 tbsp tamarind extract.
-Or a 1-inch ball of tamarind pods, soaked in 1/2 cup of water for 30 minutes.
+- 1 tablespoon tamarind extract.
+Or a 1-inch ball of tamarind pods, soaked in ½ cup of water for 30 minutes.
 Extract the tamarind pulp by crushing with fingers and discard the dry solids

 - 2 sprigs curry leaves

 - ½ cup peanuts, covered with water and microwaved for five minutes.
 Or you can bring them to a boil on the stovetop, lower heat, and let them cook 10 minutes.
 Drain and set aside.

 - Mix the lentils and turmeric, add water and cook until the lentils are really soft and mashable.
 Pressure-cooking works best here -- and the fastest-- but you can do this on the stovetop.
 Use enough water to cover the lentils by an inch, bring to a boil, lower heat to a simmer, cover the pot and cook the lentils until they are soft and mushy.
 You will need to check frequently to ensure the water hasn't dried out.